developer3000S/Octopii/README.md

 # Piiscan

-Piiscan is an AI-powered Personal Identifiable Information (PII) scanner that can look for Government IDs, passports, photos and signatures in a directory.
+Piiscan is an open-source AI-powered Personal Identifiable Information (PII) scanner that can look for Government IDs, passports, photos and signatures in a directory.

 ## Working
 Piiscan uses Tesseract's Optical Character Recognition (OCR) and Keras' Convolutional Neural Networks (CNN) models to detect various forms of personal identifiable information that may be leaked on a publicly facing location.
 This is done via:

 1. Importing and cleaning image(s)

-The image is imported via OpenCV and is cleaned, deskewed and rotated for scanning.
+The image is imported via OpenCV and Python Imaging Library (PIL) and is cleaned, deskewed and rotated for scanning.

-2. Performing image classification
+2. Performing image classification and Optical Character Recognition (OCR)

-The image is scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. This is done by passing it anf comparing it against a trained model.
+The image is scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. This is done by passing it and comparing it against a trained model.
+This may be done in four parts:

-3. Optical Character Recognition (OCR)
+- **Best case** (score >=90): The image is sent into the image classifier algorithm to be scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. If it is successfully classified as a type of PII, OCR is performed on it looking for particular words and strings as a final check.
+When both of these are confirmed, the result from Piiscan is extremely reliable.

+- **Average case** (score >=50): The image is partially/incorrectly identified by the image classifier algorithm, but an OCR check finds contradicting substrings and reclassifies it.

+- **Worst case** (score >=0): The image is only identified by the image classifier algorithm and no OCR check is performed on it.

+- **Incorrect classification**: False positives due to a very small model or OCR list may incorrectly classify PIIs, giving inaccurate results.

 As a final verification method, images are scanned for certain strings to verify the accuracy of the model.